Contractor’s Liens in Texas: What You Need to Know

 Residential Construction: Filing a lien on a residential project, especially if it’s a homestead, has additional requirements.
 For example, the notice must include specific statutory language to inform the homeowner of their rights and obligations.

-Residential vs. Commercial Projects
+Residential Construction Projects vs. Commercial Projects

 Parties Involved in a Contractor’s Lien